{{ summaryTitle }}

 Negative caching

-Caching of a missing-name or missing-type answer, such as NXDOMAIN or NODATA.
+Caching of missing-name or missing-type answers such as NXDOMAIN or NODATA.

-The normal steady-state TTL planned after the migration has settled.
+The normal production TTL used after the change has settled.